 Rest and Sleep

 Snowshoeing often tests our limits long before we realize it.
 Part of the recovery formula is listening to your body and heeding its clues.
-This is simple at the instinctive level yet much more difficult to intellectually master.
+This idea is simple at the instinctive level yet much more challenging to master intellectually.

 Types of rest include physical, sensory, emotional, and physiological.
 Rest is an invaluable and proactive proposition – honor it.
 Metabolism is the sum of anabolic (constructive) and catabolic (destructive) activity at the cellular level.
-Metabolism in a homeostatic state is represented by the delicate balance of anabolism and catabolism.
+The delicate balance of anabolism and catabolism represents metabolism in a homeostatic state.
 Proper nutrition and sufficient sleep will ensure growth (anabolism) and maintain homeostasis.